PUBLICITY POLICIES FOR STUDENTS AND STUDENT ORGANIZATIONS

 Following are some policies for posting publicity on campus.
 If a student or student organization wishes to go beyond posting flyers and posters, they must consult a member of the Student Activities staff on the 2nd floor of the University Center for more information and approval.

 CAMPUS POSTER DISTRIBUTION LIST (Includes quantity of posters to distribute)

 Every effort will be made to accommodate a special request, as long as the following principles are followed:

 • Publicity that contains obscene language or references to alcoholic beverages or illegal substances will not be approved.

 • The name of the sponsoring individual or group must be displayed as well as contact information such as an email address or phone number.

 • A cleaning charge will be assessed if materials are not removed 24 hours after the event (e.g., painting windows, sidewalk chalking, helium balloons, etc.).

-• All publicity posted in the residence halls, with the exception of ASWU election materials, must be approved by the Office of Housing and Community Life.
+• All publicity posted in the residence halls, with the exception of ASWU election materials, must be approved by the Housing office.

 • The Office of Student Activities reserves the right to discuss concerns with the individual or group prior to posting the material.